chitika/cberl/README.md

 1) Write more tests

-2) Support batch operations, right now all operations are performed on single key

-3) Add informational methods
+2) Add informational methods

-4) Make function signatures more compatible with other couchbase clients
+3) Make function signatures more compatible with other couchbase clients